Brief on Development Partnership with Nepal

 USD 150 million (USD 100 million as a grant and USD 50 million from the 4th Line of Credit) was allocated to the housing sector to support 50,000 housing beneficiaries in Gorkha and Nuwakot districts of Nepal.
 The construction of 50,000 houses has been completed, and the closing ceremony of the project was held in Kathmandu on 15 November 2021.

-USD 50 million grant was allocated for the reconstruction of 71 educational institutes in 8 districts of Nepal.
-All 71 projects have been completed.
+USD 50 million grant was allocated for the reconstruction of 70 schools and a Library in 8 districts of Nepal.
+All 71 projects have been completed and handed over.
+In addition, 14 additional schools are included under this initiative and relevant contracts have been awarded to respective contractors.

 A Grant of USD 50 million was allocated for the reconstruction of 30 cultural heritage projects in 8 districts of Nepal.
-Out of these, 14 projects have been completed and the remaining are at various stages of implementation.
+Out of these, 17 projects have been completed and remaining are at various stages of implementation.

 (e) Humanitarian Assistance and Disaster Relief

-India has been the first international responder to Nepal for its humanitarian initiatives in times of natural disasters.
+India has been the first international responder for Nepal during natural disasters.
 The Government of India carried out one of its largest overseas disaster relief operations, Operation Maitri, in the aftermath of the devastating earthquake that struck Nepal on 25 April 2015.
 Indian rescue and relief assistance reached Nepal within six hours of the earthquake.
-Indian military aircrafts, helicopters, commercial flights, cargo trucks and trains carried relief material and rescue teams to Nepal.
+Indian military aircraft, helicopters, commercial flights, cargo trucks and trains carried relief material and rescue teams to Nepal.
 16 Units of the National Disaster Response Force worked in coordination with Nepalese security agencies to help rescue victims and clear debris.
 Relief and rescue material supplied by India included food and water, medicines, medical aid teams, mobile field hospitals, blankets, tents, tarpaulins, engineering task forces and equipment, oxygen regenerator and cylinders, and other essential commodities and equipment.

 During the COVID-19 pandemic, Government of India extended significant support to Nepal, including Intensive Care Unit (ICU) beds, ventilators, RT PCR kits, Personal Protective Equipment (PPE), ambulances, oxygen plants, vital medicines, vaccines, etc.

-More recently, in response to the devastating landslides and floods that occurred across various parts of Nepal from 26-28 September 2024, Government of India provided over 25 tonnes of humanitarian aid, including essential hygiene supplies, medicines, life jackets, sleeping mats, food items, inflatable rubber boats, motors, tarpaulins, sleeping bags, blankets, chlorine tablets, and bottled water to support the affected families.
-In addition, at the request of the Government of Nepal, Government of India also extended support by providing components of 10 prefabricated steel bridges.
-These bridges cost more than NPR 38 crore and were provided as a grant.
+In response to the devastating landslides and floods that occurred across various parts of Nepal from 26-28 September 2024, Government of India provided over 25 tonnes of humanitarian aid, including essential hygiene supplies, medicines, life jackets, sleeping mats, food items, inflatable rubber boats, motors, tarpaulins, sleeping bags, blankets, chlorine tablets, and bottled water to support the affected families.
+In addition, at the request of the Government of Nepal, Government of India also extended support by providing 10 prefabricated steel bridges.
+These bridges with an overall value of more than NPR 41 crore were provided as a grant.